Wahya Cirlce

 Why?

-Because they are extremely prevalent due to their culture being distributed by those who chose to exploit them.
+Because they are extremely prevalent globally due to their culture being distributed by those who chose to exploit them.
 While we acknowledge older belief systems and stories of oral tradition amongst the tribes that live in many other places, we will look at the Ifa of Yoruba.

 HISTORY